 Carl Gustav Jung

-The following quote is from Swiss psychiatrist Carl Gustav Jung (July 26 26, 1875 — June 6, 1961).
+The following quote is from Swiss psychiatrist Carl Gustav Jung (July 26, 1875 — June 6, 1961).
 Many of his theories about personality have become the foundation of modern psychiatry.
-This quote points out a common truth about the real inner work.
-It is painful.
+This quote points out a common truth about the real inner work: It is painful.

-The Ego struggles to maintain control because it is temporary.
+The ego struggles to maintain control because it is temporary.
 If we expose it, it fights back.
 The pain of separating ourselves from the mechanism is startling for most people.
-He describes the contrast between imaginary friends and exploring the shadow world of consciousness.
-It is how people often confuse enlightenment versus enchantment.
+He describes the contrast between belief in myth and exploring the shadow world of consciousness.
+It is how people often confuse enlightenment with enchantment.

 Thomas Paine